Erasmus+ Teaching Staff Mobility

 Once you have received confirmation that the mobility is eligible for Erasmus+ funding, please submit the following documents to Andrea Schöne:

-- Invitation from the host university
+- the Invitation from the host university,

-- Online Acceptance Form and Mobility Agreement
+- the Online Acceptance Form, the Mobility Agreement and submit

 Travel safety: The decision to travel to risk areas lies with you and TU Dortmund University, taking into account the regulations of the Erasmus+ program, the institution's internal strategies and the respective crisis management.
 This also means that you must inform yourself about the current situation in the host country on the website of the Federal Foreign Office and consult with the International Office before you begin your stay abroad.